The ultimate guide to carbohydrates

 The upshot: Should you eat carbohydrates?

-Despite the popularity of low-carb diets, there’s scant evidence to suggest that people have more long-term weight-loss success when they severely cut back on this macronutrient group.
+Despite the popularity of low-carb diets, there’s little evidence to suggest that people have more long-term weight-loss success when they severely cut back on this macronutrient group.
 In fact, whole foods that contain carbohydrates often promote satiety while being relatively low in calories.
 “Carbs can and should be part of a diet for weight management,” Hermann says.